jessehamner/TechMillForKids/README.md

 ---

 ## Introduction
-A few months ago my friend Adam asked me if I would teach his son about how computers work -- not "how do I use Windows" or "tips and tricks for a [Raspberry Pi](https://www.raspberrypi.org "Raspberry Pi home page")", but rather, how binary works and how logic circuits can do stuff like add numbers.
+A few years ago my friend Adam asked me if I would teach his son about how computers work -- not "how do I use Windows" or "tips and tricks for a [Raspberry Pi](https://www.raspberrypi.org "Raspberry Pi home page")", but rather, how binary works and how logic circuits can do stuff like add numbers.
 He was seeking people to instruct on a very wide variety of topics.
 In a broader context, he is putting his child on the path to becoming a more human instance of Heinlein's [Competent Man](https://en.wikipedia.org/wiki/Competent_man "Heinlein's competent man description on Wikipedia") or, at some level, a [polymath](https://en.wikipedia.org/wiki/Polymath "Wikipedia's page describing polymaths").
 He wanted an afternoon to do it, but this project's requirements mushroomed into a multi-day event.
 There don't seem to be any obvious, kid friendly workshops like this, even though I looked around a bit (though, [this project](https://www.raspberrypi.org/blog/digital-making-curriculum/) has lots of potential, as does the [Crash Course Computer Science](https://www.youtube.com/playlist?list=PLME-KWdxI8dcaHSzzRsNuOLXtM2Ep_C7a "Nerdfighters unite!") series).

 My daughter is pretty tech savvy and, like Adam's son, has expressed at least a passing interest in the Raspberry Pi.
 She has also helped me solder up some boards and fab some antennas.
 So I was willing to at least attempt the lesson, and I'd throw my kid into the mix too (they're already friends from school).
 Both kids are fourth graders, as of the 2017-2018 school year.